tfriedel6/canvas/examples/android/README.md

-The go bindings were generated with the ```gomobile bind``` command, which results in a .aar and a .jar file.
-These are in the CanvasAndroidExample/app/libs directory.
+The go bindings are generated with the ```gomobile bind -target android``` command, which results in a .aar and a .jar file.
+These should be placed in the CanvasAndroidExample/app/libs directory, and then the project should compile.